 All staff members have a responsibility to make themselves familiar with and abide by federal and state laws as these affect their work, and the policies and regulations of the district.

 As representatives of the district and role models for students, all staff shall demonstrate and uphold high professional, ethical and moral standards.
-Staff members shall conduct themselves in a manner that is consistent with the educational mission of the district and shall maintain professional boundaries with students at all times.
+Staff members shall conduct themselves in a manner that is consistent with the educational mission of the district and shall maintain professional boundaries with students at all times in accordance with this policy’s accompanying regulation.
 Interactions between staff members must be based on mutual respect and any disputes will be resolved in a professional manner.

 Rules of conduct